What Credentials Matter in Trauma-Informed Care

 One of the most relevant credentials in trauma-informed care is nervous system education.

-Trauma is fundamentally a nervous system experience.
-Credentials that demonstrate understanding of regulation, tolerance, and safety are essential.
+At its core, trauma affects the nervous system.
+Credentials that show an understanding of regulation, tolerance, and safety are essential.

 Look for training that covers: